Line Plots: Representing the Length of Classroom Items

 - Have each student measure another person's thumb using an inch ruler.

 - Ask students to help come up with a title for the line plot.

 - Write the title "Thumb Lengths" on top of the line plot.

 - Have students come to the board and draw an X for the length of their thumbs in a single column above the number on the number line.

-- Instruct your students to complete the Line Plot worksheet.
+- Instruct your students to complete the Line Plot Practice worksheet.

-- Walk around the room, and observe students as they complete the Line Plot worksheet.
+- Walk around the room, and observe students as they complete the Line Plot Practice worksheet.

 - Ask students to describe how they made a line plot today.

-- Take an easy poll, such as how many siblings your students have, and invite a volunteer to make a line plot on the board to represent the data.
+- Take an easy poll, such as how many pets your students have, and invite a volunteer to make a line plot on the board to represent the data.